New fencers & parents

 Are there other sport specific shoes that work well?

 YES!
 Pretty much any court shoe along the lines of a racquetball or even pickleball shoe are good places to start.
 Head to Big5 Sporting Goods, Scheels, whatever your local store is and try shoes on.
 Take an En Guarde stance, advance and retreat, try a lunge, try a big retreat.
-Pa attention to what feels right and what feels wrong/hurts.
+Pay attention to what feels right and what feels wrong/hurts.
 Try another shoe.
-Key tips: No cleats (obviously), indoor soccer shoes and racquetball/pickleball shoes are a good place to start.
-Most fencing shoes are pretty narrow and focused on the European/Asian market not US market.
-Call the manufacturer for better sizing details (if you can't get ahold of anyone is that really a product you want?)

 Where to start: Asics (Gel Rocket, Gel Renma, Gel Domain, Court FF2, Blast FF2, etc..)
 Puma indoor soccer shoes (NO CLEATS), Wilson Kaos Swift.